Best Garlic Roasted Carrots

 Side view of Roasted Carrots in a sheet pan on a white background.

-I’ve used this exact cooking method on delicata squash, cubed up butternut, and sweet potatoes.
-But it’s also great on green beans, (way less cooking time though) and brussels sprouts as well.
+I’ve used this exact cooking method on delicata squash, cubed-up butternut, and sweet potatoes.
+But it’s also great on green beans, (way less cooking time though) and Brussels sprouts as well.

 Ingredients & Substitutions